 We recommend reservations, but they're not required.
-Permits can be very competetive for White Rim trips in spring and fall and Needles backpacking trips in spring.
+Permits can be very competitive for White Rim trips in spring and fall and Needles backpacking trips in spring.
 For these activities, we recommend you apply as early as possible.
 Space is limited.
-Backcountry reservation cancellations will be processed between 11:30 am and 12:00 pm Monday through Friday.
-Any campsite/zone cancellations released during this time will be immediately available through the permit reservation system.
 Any campsites and permits not reserved in advance may be made available first-come, first-served at visitor centers.

 How early can I reserve a permit?